 When we expect some or all of a provision to be reimbursed, the reimbursement is recognised as a separate asset but only when the reimbursement is virtually certain.
-The expense relating to any provision is presented in the income statement net of any reimbursement.
+The expense relating to any provision is presented in the Statement of Comprehensive Income net of any reimbursement.
 If the effect of the time value of money is material, provisions are discounted using a current pre-tax rate that reflects the risks specific to the liability.